 The outcome demonstrates that the total money supply was statistically significant throughout the long and short terms.
 Additionally, through its relative impact on the regressand-food inflation, it sufficiently demonstrated the theoretical a priori expectation in its mathematical signs in both periods.
 For instance, a change of one unit in the money supply over time will result in a change of 7.9 average percent in the rate of food inflation.
 In a similar vein, the study discovered that the same holds true on average in the very short run by 0.84 percent.
 However, if an economy manages to reduce the amount of money in circulation by 10%, it can anticipate a long-term increase in food inflation of up to 20%.
-The null hypothesis was therefore rejected because the result is consistent with the work of Samal, Ummalla, and Goyari (2022); Khan, Yusuf, Mohammed, Khan, and Thao (2019); and Ebipre and Amaegberi (2020).
+The null hypothesis was therefore rejected because the result is consistent with the work of Samal, et al. (2022); Khan, et al. (2019); and Ebipre and Amaegberi (2020).